Magnet fishing tips

 Too powerful magnet

 Don’t waste your money on a too powerful magnet, a magnet that is too powerful to handle.
 If a magnet is too powerful, then you will struggle to release it from your finds.
 If the magnet connects perfectly to some fastened metal, you might not be able to get it back.
-I recommend a magnet with a maximum pulling force of 400kg or less any more than that could bee too hard to handle.
+For beginners i recommend a magnet with a maximum pulling force of 400kg or less any more than that could bee too hard to handle.

 Wear durable safety gloves